Rucknar/es-indices/README.md

 # es-indices
-Based on Pindar/docker-es-tools but with a restricted scope and set to run as a daemon
+Based on imperialwicket's elasticsearch-logstash-index-mgmt script,  but with a restricted scope and set to run as a docker container in a daemon mode.

 ```